BF. Skinner

 Active learning encourages students to think critically and analytically about the topic rather than just memorizing facts from textbooks or lectures, thus allowing them to cultivate a more profound knowledge of their studies while heightening enthusiasm for the subject matter.

-Numerous educational establishments have taken up activities such as simulations, case studies, and role-playing within their classrooms so that learners are engaged during lessons, thereby helping concepts be comprehended better and remembered for future use.
+Numerous educational establishments have adopted activities such as simulations, case studies, and role-playing in their classrooms to engage learners during lessons, thereby helping them comprehend concepts better and remember them for future use.

 Furthermore, the impact of Skinner’s work has been far-reaching in transforming how curricula are created for elementary and secondary educational institutions across the globe.
 His methodology advocated that educators should prioritize teaching skills over merely focusing on content comprehension; this is due to his belief that it was essential for faculties not only to be aware of facts but also to possess abilities to apply information appropriately when faced with real-world scenarios outside academia.